What Does Life Insurance Actually Cover (and What It Doesn’t)?

 First and foremost, most policies do not pay out in the case of suicide during the first two years after the policy is issued (known as the contestability period).
 Policies also typically exclude deaths that occur during the commission of a felony, or in cases of fraud, such as lying on the application about your health, lifestyle, or smoking status.

 Another common misconception is that life insurance pays out regardless of the policy’s status.
 If you let the policy lapse by missing premium payments, it becomes inactive and the benefit disappears.
 Similarly, term life insurance policies expire after a set number of years.
 If you die after the term ends and you haven’t renewed or converted the policy, there’s no payout.
+Understanding the differences between term and whole life insurance can help you choose a structure that fits your timeline.

 Some high-risk activities or professions can also result in denied coverage or exclusions.
 For example, if you frequently engage in activities like skydiving, scuba diving, or mountaineering (or work in a hazardous field like oil drilling or aviation) your policy may include specific exclusions unless you disclose and insure for those risks upfront.
+If that applies to you, there’s a deeper look at life insurance for high-risk hobbies worth reading.

 It’s also important to understand that life insurance is not a substitute for health, disability, or long-term care insurance.
 Standard policies do not cover medical bills, nursing home care, or income lost due to disability.
 However, some policies allow you to add riders (like accelerated death benefits or chronic illness coverage) that offer limited support while you’re still alive.
 These add-ons often come at an extra cost, but they can be incredibly valuable under the right circumstances.